+There is currently only one available study published on its use in human participants.
 Snyder (2016) reported on the results of a prospective, open label, randomized, parallel group trial involving 29 adults with type 1 or type 2 diabetes mellitus who have one or more ulcers presenting for more than 1 month with no signs of infection/osteomyelitis.
 Participants were randomized in a 1:1 fashion to receive treatment with either standard care (SOC, n=14) or AMNIOEXCEL plus SOC (n=15) until wound closure or 6 weeks.
-The authors reported that 35% of participants in the experimental group achieved complete wound closure at or before week 6 compared to 0% in the SOC group (p=0.017).
-They observed that there was a more robust response noted in the per protocol population, with 45.5% of participants in the experimental group achieving complete wound closure, while 0% of SOC alone participants achieved complete closure (p=0.0083).
+The authors reported that 35% of participants in the experimental group achieved complete wound closure at or before week 6 compared tovs.
+0% in the SOC group (p=0.017).
+They observed that there was a more robust response noted in the per protocol population, with 45.5% of participants in the experimental group achieved complete wound closure, while 0% of SOC alone participants achieved complete closure (p=0.0083).